mtlynch/mtlynch.io/content/retrospectives/2022/06/index.md

 This was a strong month in terms of visitors and sales.
 Visitors nearly tripled, and sales jumped by 25%.

 Most of the visitors arrived from Hacker News, though it didn't seem to have much of an effect on sales.
 Sales were already on track to beat April by about 25% before I published the articles landed on Hacker News.
+The results might be delayed, as I'm seeing an atypically strong start to June.

 ## The TinyPilot website redesign